What is the impact of Haitian Flavor Industry’s additive storm?Supermarkets have not removed shelves, dealers say sales have fallen but better than expected – yqqlm-breakinglatest.news-Breaking Latest News

 It is worth noting that under the incident of soy sauce additives, “0-added” soy sauce was sought after by netizens.
 Compared with conventional soy sauce, the ingredients of zero-added soy sauce only have natural raw materials, and some products are specially marked with “no added MSG, pigments, preservatives” on the bottle body, but their prices are relatively higher.
 In the official Tmall channel, Haitian zero-added gold standard light soy sauce 1.28L has a reference price of 19.9 yuan/bottle, and Qianhe Flavor Industry (603027.SH) zero-added soy sauce 1.28L is estimated to be 17.94 yuan/bottle.

 A summary of the Haitian Flavor Industry incident exchanged by a reporter from the Financial Associated Press shows that this incident may lead to the loss of consumers in the short term, but it will have little impact in the long run.
-The exploration of both taste and zero-additive products accelerates the search for natural substitutes for umami substances (sodium glutamate) that Chinese consumers prefer, and solves the taste problems in the industry.
+The exploration of both taste and zero-added products accelerates the search for natural substitutes for the umami substance (sodium glutamate) that Chinese consumers prefer, and solves the taste problems in the industry.

 Or accelerate the “additive-free” trend of the soy sauce industry